abhiyanta-Himanshu/opencv/README.md

-This is my local repo.
+This is my open cv repo which i am created during my learing phase and use it later to revision purpose.